 Please click on the links below to access valuable patient safety information:

-Patient Safety Tips Aligned with the Hospital Engagement Network (HEN) Program
+10 Core Patient Safety Topics Aligned with the AHA/HRET Hospital Engagement Network Program

-ASHRM has provided important patient safety tips and information that are in alignment with the Hospital Engagement Network (HEN) program.
-The goal of this initiative is to assist hospitals in adopting practices that have the potential to reduce inpatient harm by 40 percent and readmission by 20 percent.
-ASHRM will continue to be a resource to help improve patient safety in these areas:
+ASHRM has provided important patient safety tips and information about 10 Core Patient Safety Topics in alignment with the American Hospital Association (AHA)/Health Research & Educational Trust (HRET) Hospital Engagement Network (HEN).
+The goal of the HEN is to assist hospitals in adopting practices to reduce inpatient harm by 40 percent and readmissions by 20 percent.
+ASHRM and the AHA/HRET HEN will continue to be resources to help improve patient safety in these core areas:

 Is Patient Safety Important to You?

 Click here to test your patient safety knowledge today!

 Patient Safety I–Set the Framework: